master-hax/pixel-backup-gang/README.md

 **everything located under `/the_binding` in the internal storage should now be gone. you can disconnect the drive if you're sure all pending writes have been flushed.**

 ## notes
-* currently, the ext4 mounting script disables selinux security controls entirely, which is quite unsafe - do not have any kind of untrusted apps installed on your device while using this. selinux remains disabled until the next boot, or you can run the command `setenforce 1` to re-enable it earlier. don't forget that the software on the pixel is severely out of date and there are a lot of serious known vulnerabilities. try to keep device radios off (especially bluetooth and NFC) to reduce the attack surface.
+* don't forget that the software on the pixel is severely out of date and there are a lot of serious known vulnerabilities. try to keep device radios off (especially bluetooth and NFC) to reduce the attack surface.
 * this scripts in this repo should not make any changes to a pixel that persist past a reboot (besides the scripts themselves existing wherever you saved them)
 * my recommendation for regular usage is to find your drive's filesystem UUID using `./show_devices.sh` and store it. you can then use this UUID in a script to always re-mount that same drive without having to figure out what the block device path is at e.g. something like `./mount_ext4.sh $(./find_device.sh ./my_drive_id.txt)`
 * list of shell utilities available per android version: https://android.googlesource.com/platform/system/core/+/refs/heads/main/shell_and_utilities/#android-10-api-level-29_quince-tart